arturteplov/ai-sales/README.md

-# AI Sales – Phase 1 Advisor App
+# AI Trust – Phase 1 Advisor App

 Full-stack implementation of the Phase 1 “Recommended advisor + follow-up builder” experience.
 The app serves a zero-login chat workspace, ingests screenshots, communicates with OpenAI (or a local simulator) for advice, and exposes a Stripe checkout entry point for the upcoming builder subscription.